 What: This American fried chicken and waffle restaurant serves up southern US comfort food all year round, and each November diners can opt for its extra special Thanksgiving menu.
 Available for an entire week usually, Sweet Chick’s exclusive offering comprises a whole confit turkey leg complete with sausage stuffing, all the trimmings and a mountain of fluffy pumpkin waffles, followed by a slice of sweet pumpkin pie.

 Where: Sweet Chick, 8 Market Place, Fitzrovia, W1W 8AG

 How much: £26 per person for two courses

-What: Given that you can almost see America from the heady heights of The Shard (pinch of salt required here), it makes sense that it’s decided to serve up a Thanksgiving feast for the very first time this November.
-Available from 25-29 November, the three-course set dinner involves juniper smoked salmon with pumpkin and black truffle salad to start, either grilled lobster with cornbread crumble or roast turkey with all the trimmings to follow, and not one but two classic pies – pecan and pumpkin – to finish.
+What: Given that you can almost see America from the heady heights of The Shard (pinch of salt required here), it makes sense that it typically serves up a Thanksgiving feast.
+Usually available for a limited time in November, the three-course set dinner has previously involved juniper smoked salmon with pumpkin and black truffle salad to start, either grilled lobster with cornbread crumble or roast turkey with all the trimmings to follow, and not one but two classic pies – pecan and pumpkin – to finish.

 Where: Aqua Shard, Level 31 The Shard, 31 St Thomas Street, Southwark, SE1 9RY